 Avocados are one of my favorite fruits although it mixes better with vegetables in salads and it’s green, it feels more like a vegetable since it’s definitely not sweet like a fruit.
 Avocado has a long history of cultivation going as far back as 10,000 years in Central and South America.
 It can be cultivated in tropical and Meditteranean climates around the world.
 Avocado is also the main ingredient in guacamole which I love.
 Avocados are very healthy for you, often considered a superfood and it is the one food on the planet that can sustain you the longest if you only had avocados to eat.
 Why?
 Because avocados have more than 20 different vitamins, minerals and phytonutrients that can keep you alive.
 That’s why it deserves the attention of gout sufferers and avocados should be part of your gout diet.

 It has the daily recommended intake per 100 grams of vitamin K at 26%, folate at 20%, vitamin C at 17%, potassium at 14%, vitamin B5 at 14%, vitamin B6 at 13%, vitamin E at 10% and also contains magnesium, selenium, copper, iron, zinc, phosphorous, vitamin A and many others.

-Avocados are also high in fiber helping regulate your blood sugar levels to avoid diabetes and contributes to weight loss since eating avocado makes you feel full longer.
+Avocados are also high in fiber may help regulate your blood sugar levels to avoid diabetes and contributes to weight loss since eating avocado makes you feel full longer.
 They can also help improve your cholesterol levels, reduce your blood triglycerides, increase HDL (the good cholesterol) and lower the LDL (bad cholesterol).

 Whatever you do make sure to eat a few avocados in the course of a week to benefit from this superfood.
 You can add them in salads like I do, make guacamole, add them in all kinds of recipes or just scoop them up with a spoon and eat them plain.